Conengmo/battle_map_tv/README.md

 # Battle Map TV

-Display battle maps for TTRPGs on a tv that lies flat on your table.
+Display battle maps for TTRPGs on a tv that lies flat horizontal on your table.

-For GM's with little time or who improvise their sessions.

 This Python application aims to do one thing: quickly show an image on your secondary screen, in the right size and with a 1-inch grid.

+For GM's with little time or who improvise their sessions: much easier to use in-session than a full blown VTT.

 ![screenshot](https://github.com/Conengmo/battle-map-tv/assets/33519926/393cd1a1-fc98-4c62-834e-4d6b9b266872)